apoorvpathak/simpleblogger/README.md

 ---
 # Welcome to My Blog
 This is my first post!

 ```
+`Do not change anything in between the --- & ---`

 ## 3. Build Your Blog
 Run the following command to convert Markdown files to HTML and update the `posts.json` file: